RohitShah1706/Rflix-frontend-1706/README.md

 # RFLIX FRONTEND-1706
+This app is a netflix clone that allows user to open up instant meetings with other users in a single click, save favorite movies & series, which also has Firebase Google auth.

-This app is REST based API that allows you to fetch data from tmdb and other api's - this is the frontend for RFLIX-FRONTEND-1706
+This is the frontend for RFLIX-BACKEND-1706

 The backend is hosted on - https://rflix-backend-1706.herokuapp.com/
 The frontend is hosted on - https://rflix-frontend-1706.netlify.app/